How to prepare for predicted ‘polar coaster’ winter

 If the Farmers’ Almanac predictions are correct, it will be a wild ride weather-wise this winter.
 Thankfully though, you can rest easy knowing that it will be smooth sailing with Ferrellgas.
 We’ll be here, when you need us, with the propane you need – all winter long.

-To prepare for the winter season, we recommend enrolling in our Keep Full service.
-With Keep Full, Ferrellgas will estimate your propane usage and automatically schedule a delivery when our system indicates you need a fill.
+To prepare for the winter season, we recommend enrolling in our Auto Fill service.
+With Auto Fill, Ferrellgas will estimate your propane usage and automatically schedule a delivery when our system indicates you need a fill.
 That way, you can spend less time trudging through the snow to check your tank gauge and more time focusing on snuggling up by the fire with a cup of hot cocoa.

 Find a propane supplier near you